k8snetworkplumbingwg/sriov-network-device-plugin/docs/dpdk/README-virt.md

 # Usage

-_When consuming a VFIO device in a virtual environment, a secondary network is not required as network configuration for the underlying VF should be performed at the hypervisor level._
+>When consuming a VFIO device in a virtual environment, a secondary network is not required as network configuration for the underlying VF should be performed at the hypervisor level.

-An example of a noiommu deployment is shown in _pod_testpmd_virt.yaml_.
-The configMap for the example is shown in _configMap-virt.yaml_.
+An example of a noiommu deployment is shown in [pod_testpmd_virt.yaml](pod_testpmd_virt.yaml).
+The configMap for the example is shown in [configMap-virt.yaml](configMap-virt.yaml).